 It just turned out to be a little less straight-forward than expected, but in the end, we followed the advice.

 Are you wondering how?

 Why Did We Choose Folding Bikes to Tour Indonesia

 Well, I knew I wanted to go, but I didn’t know how serious Kit really was about this whole cycling ordeal.
-She’s a 1.50mt-tall, 40kg woman, and in Italy she struggled to ride with a normal 26” city bike.
+She’s a 1.50mt-tall, 40kg woman, and once in Italy, she struggled to ride with a normal 26” city bike.

 So we settled for returning home to Malaysia, and train by cycling around the Northern states to test how it was.

 But the plan and timing turned out to be both horribly wrong: after returning to Asia, assignment after assignment kept us busy for the best part of summer and fall 2017.
-We ended the year drained, with a couple guidebook research trips under our belts, a workshop at the George Town Literary Festival, and a pending departure for an extended trip to Indonesia just a few days ahead.
+We ended the year drained, with a couple guidebook research trips under our belts, a workshop at the George Town Literary Festival, and a 60 days Indonesian visa for a pending departure just a few days ahead.

 But despite the lack of time and busy schedule, we hadn’t forgotten: we had to cycle, damn it.

 No more procrastinating.